-- Outright ownership: In this structure you are the sole owner.
-Your name alone is on the deed and are responsible for the property.
+- Outright ownership.
+You are the sole owner of the property.
+Your name alone is on the deed and you are responsible for the property.
 The property is likely to be owned in your own personal name.

-- Trust ownership: This is where the property is owned and managed by a trust or another figure.
-A trust is an entity which holds assets in trust on behalf of its beneficiaries.
-There are a number of trust types around, although the most commonly seen are family trusts.
+- Trust ownership.
+This is where the property is owned and managed by a trust, which is an entity that holds assets in trust on behalf of its beneficiaries.
+There are a number of trust types, although the most common are family trusts.
 These are useful for when property is being left to younger family members.

 - Stamp duty.
 Changing property ownership will incur stamp duty, which will be calculated based on the valuation of the land.
-Usually it is between 3 - 5.5 per cent.
+Usually it is between 3% and 5.5%.
 In some states like Victoria, stamp duty can be waived.
 Find out more here.

 - Capital gains tax (CGT).
-Selling or transferring ownership may incur a CGT.
+Selling or transferring ownership may incur CGT.
 If the sale involves an investment property, then the seller will need to pay CGT.
 As a general rule, it is 25% of the capital gain.
-Read more about Capital Gains Tax
+Read more about Capital Gains Tax.

 - Fees.
 When you sell or transfer the title of a property, you change the conditions of the mortgage, which may incur break fees.
 If you require a lawyer, there may also be legal fees and valuation fees.